GW-SWE/Multiverse-API-Project/Readme.md

 #### Existing Functionality

-* Project contains base routes for HTTP Requests under RouterController
+* User table stored in MySQL Database
+* User model contains hashing of password on creation of a new user utilising Bcrypt through Spring Security
+* Full CRUD routing with Authentication on get, put and delete routes.
+* Azure hosting and web based mySQL Hosting
-* Authentication methods are contained within AuthenticationService class
+* ~~Authentication methods are contained within AuthenticationService class~~
-* Junit Tests are in place to check functionality of Authentication Service methods
+* ~~Junit Tests are in place to check functionality of Authentication Service methods~~ removed after refactor to Spring Security